wdmg/yii2-stats/README.md

     ?>

 # Status and version [in progress development]
+* v.1.1.3 - Bugfix, routing and refactoring
 * v.1.1.2 - Update Yii2 version
-* v.1.1.0 - Added module name and description, translations.
-Routing fix.

 # Copyright and License
 This product also includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com)